gregschmit/rails-rest-framework/docs/_guide/3_serializers.md

 ## NativeSerializer

-This serializer uses Rails' native `ActiveModel::Serializers::JSON#as_json` method.
-Despite the name, this converts records/recordsets to Ruby primitives (`Array` and `Hash`), not JSON.
+This serializer uses Rails' native `ActiveModel::Serializers.serializable_hash` method to convert records/recordsets to Ruby primitives (`Array` and `Hash`).

 This is the default serializer, you can configure it using the controller class attributes `native_serializer_config` (or `native_serializer_singular_config` /